-The Village receives most of its revenues from a real property tax on all non-exempt real property situated within the Village.
-Other Revenues include other Tax Items, Intergovernmental Charges, Departmental Income and Use of Money and Property.
-A summary of such revenues for the five most recently completed fiscal years and estimated revenues for the current fiscal year may be found in Appendix A. (See also "Tax Levy Limit Law" herein).
+The Village receives most of its revenues from a real property tax on all non-exempt real property situated within the Village, non-property taxes, departmental income and state aid.
+A summary of such revenues for the five most recently completed fiscal years and estimated revenues for the current fiscal year may be found in Appendix A.